-Another great solution, if you’re wondering how to find finance a start-up is to approach your nearest and dearest to back you.
+Another great way to finance new business is to ask your nearest and dearest to back you.

 Lending money from friends and family usually means you can pay it back in a far more flexible way, and with far lower rates of interest!
 In fact, some start-up business owners pay their friends and family back “in kind”.
 So, for example, if you’re becoming self-employed as an electrician, you can offer “investors” free services for life.

-There is a modern and wider sweeping alternative to raising funds from friends and family called “Crowdfunding”.
+There is a more modern alternative to raising funds from friends and family called crowdfunding.

-This involves a choice of online platforms that each enable you to find business start-up capital from a multitude of small investments.
+This involves using a choice of online platforms that enable you to find business start-up capital from a multitude of small investors.

-The best known of these platforms are Kickstarter, Indiegogo and Crowdfunder, but others include RocketHub, Seedrs and Crowdrise.
-There are some that specialise in particular sectors; such as PledgeMusic and Sellaband.
+The best known platforms are Kickstarter, Indiegogo and Crowdfunder, but others include RocketHub, Seedrs and Crowdrise.
+There are some that specialise in particular sectors, such as PledgeMusic and Sellaband.

-These crowdfunding sites are used by private individuals, limited companies as well as charities to raise money.
-However, done properly it’s possible to crowdfund a new business start-up.
+These crowdfunding sites are used by private individuals, limited companies, and charities to raise money.
+Done properly it’s possible to crowdfund a new business start-up.

 Be careful not to oversell what you’re offering, and keep your target crowdfunding total realistic.